-The backbone of the bitcoin network is something called blockchain, which is like a ledger or database on which all bitcoin transactions are noted.
-Whenever a single individual from wherever in the world makes a transaction using bitcoin, this transaction is recorded in this ledger for everyone to see.
-At this point, things get a little confusing – if there were just a single ledger, then the entire bitcoin system would essentially be centralised, but it isn’t.
+The backbone of the Bitcoin network is something called a blockchain, which is like a ledger or database on which all Bitcoin transactions are noted.
+Whenever a single individual from wherever in the world makes a transaction using Bitcoin, this transaction is recorded in this ledger for everyone to see.
+At this point, things get a little confusing – if there were just a single ledger, then the entire Bitcoin system would essentially be centralized, but it isn’t.

 However, not everyone has access to the entire blockchain that notes all transactions since 2009 because it is simply too large - estimated to be over 65GB in size.
-This leaves the responsibility of maintaining this blockchain in the hands of several hundreds of users worldwide, but still keeps the integrity of the system.
-Since there are a lot of people with a copy of the ledger, then it is impossible for all of them to alter the entries in the blockchain.
+This leaves the responsibility of maintaining this blockchain in the hands of several hundreds of users worldwide but still keeps the integrity of the system.
+Since there are a lot of people with a copy of the ledger, then all of them can't alter the entries in the blockchain.

 To make the blockchain even more secure, it is turned into a hash.
-Basically a hash is the product of a mathematical formula applied to the entire blockchain, which produces a series of random numbers and letters in sequence after a synthesis of the data in the blockchain.
-The hash is then stored at the end of the blockchain in order to identify it since it is very difficult to go through the entire list of transactions in the blockchain.
-The hash makes the authentication of the blockchain simpler, and any changes made maliciously to the blockchain changes the hash, alerting the miner to realize of a possible hack.
+A hash is the product of a mathematical formula applied to the entire blockchain, which produces a series of random numbers and letters in sequence after the synthesis of the data in the blockchain.
+The hash is then stored at the end of the blockchain to identify it since it is very difficult to go through the entire list of transactions in the blockchain.
+The hash makes the authentication of the blockchain simpler, and any changes made maliciously to the blockchain change the hash, alerting the miner to realize a possible hack.

-Subsequent entries to the blockchain will be checked against the hash to ensure the transactions are legitimate, making the entire bitcoin network simpler, accurate and more secure.
+Subsequent entries to the blockchain will be checked against the hash to ensure the transactions are legitimate, making the entire Bitcoin network simpler, more accurate, and more secure.

-As for the end user who wishes to buy bitcoin and use it for some purpose, they simply have to rely on the integrity of the server providing them with bitcoin.
-When this individual buys bitcoins, the number of bitcoins in the server are deducted and credited to the individual’s wallet.
-The wallet is like a virtual bank account where bitcoins are stored, and this can be in an online account, a smartphone app or hardware device.
+As for the end user who wishes to buy Bitcoin and use it for some purpose, they simply have to rely on the integrity of the server providing them with Bitcoin.
+When this individual buys bitcoins, the number of bitcoins in the server is deducted and credited to the individual’s wallet.
+The wallet is like a virtual bank account where bitcoins are stored, and this can be in an online account, a smartphone app, or a hardware device.
 This transaction will then be broadcasted by the server to the blockchain where the value of the transaction is recorded.

-This private key is very important, since it is the only measure for securing your bitcoins.
-To receive bitcoins, you only need to provide your account number, but to send bitcoins, you would need to enter the private key as well.
-It is just a random series of characters which are unique only to you, and should be kept secret.
-There have been several cases of individuals who lost their private keys and basically lost all their bitcoins.
+This private key is very important since it is the only measure for securing your bitcoins.
+To receive bitcoins, you only need to provide your account number but to send bitcoins, you would need to enter the private key as well.
+It is just a random series of characters that are unique only to you and should be kept secret.
+There have been several cases of individuals who lost their private keys and lost all their bitcoins.
 You see, unlike a regular bank account where you can verify your identity using your passport or national ID card, your account number is generated randomly and there is no way of verifying the owner of the account.

 History of bitcoin

-Prior to bitcoin, there were other cryptocurrency systems available, but bitcoin was the first to create a system that was completely secure to protect people’s accounts and preserve their anonymity.
+Before Bitcoin, there were other cryptocurrency systems available, but Bitcoin was the first to create a system that was completely secure to protect people’s accounts and preserve their anonymity.
 The entire design is explained in a paper by the supposed creator Satoshi Nakamoto in 2008, and it became available in 2009.